 Everyone at MCS is committed to making our school a safe and caring place for all students and employees.
 We will treat each other with respect, and we will refuse to tolerate bullying in any form.
 Examples of bullying include, but are not limited to:

-- Malicious intent to cause physical or emotional harm - Ganging up on someone - Teasing, humiliating, or intimidating actions/language.
+- Insulting someone's race, family status, culture, gender, size or appearance - Malicious intent to cause physical or emotional harm - Ganging up on someone - Teasing, humiliating, or intimidating actions/language.